aws-solutions-library-samples/guidance-for-implementing-the-google-privacy-sandbox-aggregation-service-on-aws/README.md

 ![Python interpreter config](./assets/imgs/python-interpreter-in-vscode1.png "Python Interpreter config in vscode")

 4. Create a [cdk.context.json](cdk.context.json) file.
 A example [cdk.context.json.example](cdk.context.json.example) is available in the repo.
 Update the privacy_sandbox_aggregation_service_api, this is the API Gateway URI deployed by the Privacy Sandbox Aggregation Service in the prerequesites step.
+Populating this value is optional for the current release.
 ```
 {
-     "privacy_sandbox_aggregation_service_api": "<REPLACE WITH API GATEWAY URI FOR YOUR AGGREGATION SERVICE>"
+     "privacy_sandbox_aggregation_service_api": "(OPTIONAL) <REPLACE WITH API GATEWAY URI FOR YOUR AGGREGATION SERVICE>"
 }

  ```